 In its Annex XV dossier, the Agency identified many alternatives to lead in fishing tackle (such as brass, concrete, pebbles, steel, tin, zinc and tungsten) but acknowledged that some of these alternatives, especially brass and zinc, also harm the environment.
 The Agency noted that alternatives to lead fishing wires are widely available in retail shops and that drop-in sinkers can be replaced with different techniques or alternative sinkers that are not intended to be dropped off during use and therefore do not cause a direct and intentional release of lead into the environment.

 The Agency recommended that the restrictions on fishing wires and drop-in sinkers should apply as soon as possible, given the availability of alternatives and the need to prevent the direct and intentional release of lead into the environment.
-In order to allow operators to adapt to the new rules and put in place the necessary risk management measures, the Agency recommended a deferred application of (i) the restrictions on articles other than fishing wires and drop-sinkers within the scope of the Annex XV dossier and (ii) the information and labelling obligations
+In order to allow operators to adapt to the new rules and put in place the necessary risk management measures, the Agency recommended a deferred application of the restrictions on articles other than fishing wires and drop-sinkers within the scope of the Annex XV dossier and of the information and labelling obligations.

 The Agency considered a derogation for split shot that weighs 0.06 g or less and is placed on the market in spill-proof and child-resistant packaging but decided to retain the restriction because of the residual risk to birds.